alexabbott/samplr/README.md

 6. Run `rake db:migrate`
 7. Run `rake db:seed` to load sample data
 8. Open the files in your favorite text editor and go wild!
+9. Run `bundle exec rspec` to run the RSpec test suite